CommonAccord/Cmacc-Startup/Doc/ZZZ/landing.md

 IntroContent={Introduction.sec}<br><br>{FormDoc.sec}<br>{PageTabs.sec}<br>{DocumentsFolder.sec}<br><br>{PageSource.sec}

-Introduction.sec=This website is for startup  documents.
+Introduction.sec=This website is for startup  documents.  <br><br>New contribution of documents that Be-Bound uses in CommonAccord - <a href="index.php?action=list&file=/BB/"> MOU and NDA </a>.

-FormDoc.sec=When you click on the first link below, you will see a form of YCombinator SAFE Note (Cap; Discount).</a>.
+FormDoc.sec=When you click on the first link below, you will see a form of YCombinator SAFE Note (Cap; Discount).
 It is, of course, only an example, intended to be adapted and extended.

 =[?https://raw.githubusercontent.com/CommonAccord/Site-Org/master/Doc/Website/ListOfCommonAccordWebsites.md]